kingpagau/DWL/README.md

 - aoe_player_count_lamda_function.py

 are the implementation of the described Jupyter Notebooks above as a AWS Lambda function in the AWS surrounding.
 The Lamda Functions are both triggered every 10 minutes by AWS EventBridge (CloudWatch Events).

+### Access to PostgreSQL database and AWS S3 Bucket